blackdigital-br/easy-safe-editor-js/readme.md

 * **labels** - In this configuration you can translate the editor to your language.
 * **actions** - In this configuration you can handle the events of the editor.
-    * **save** - This event is called when the cancel button is clicked, it takes parameters of the current values of the fields.
+    * **save** - This event is called when the save button is clicked, it takes parameters of the current values of the fields.
     * **cancel** - This event is called when the cancel button is clicked.

 ## Roadmap